Configuration parameters

 Prerequisites:

-• When set to ‘CurrentUserOnly’: Mailbox is the mailbox of the currently logged-in user and is hosted in Exchange Online
+• When the parameter value is set to 'CurrentUserOnly': Mailbox is the mailbox of the currently logged-in user and is hosted in Exchange Online.

-• Script parameter SetCurrentUserOutlookWebSignature is set to true
+• Script parameter 'SetCurrentUserOutlookWebSignature' must be set to true.

 Please note: